prechelt/ojs-rqcplugin/README.md

 # Review Quality Collector (RQC) plugin for OJS
 created 2017-08-30, Lutz Prechelt

-Version 2022-08-29
+Version 2022-09-15
-Status: **unfinished, not yet usable**
+Status: **plugin is unfinished, not yet usable**

 ## What it is

 Review Quality Collector (RQC) is an initiative for improving the quality of scientific peer review.
 Its core is a mechanism that supplies a reviewer with a receipt for their work for each journal year.
 The receipt is based on grading each review according to a journal-specific review quality definition.